Back to SrizonVoice for macOS

 Google’s built-in voice typing transcribes as you speak, in real time.
 It optimizes for latency, so on long recordings it drops chunks, restarts mid-sentence, garbles proper nouns, and never sees the full sentence in context.
 Good enough for a quick reply, painful for a paragraph.

-SrizonVoice: batch with Whisper v3
+SrizonVoice: batch with Gemini

 The tradeoff: you wait a second or two after releasing instead of watching words appear live.
 For anything longer than a sentence, it’s worth it.